vikas-bisht16/Blog/ServiceAccount/README.md

 <br>

 ## **STEP1**
-Creating a pod with a default service account, as we are not mentioning any SA here.
+Creating a pod with a default service account, as we are not mentioning any SA(Service Account) here.

 ```
 kubectl run -it --rm alpine --image=alpine -- sh